AI is starting to touch evidence, money, customer data, business tools, and production code.

 None of this is exotic.
 These are the operating rules I use.

-OWASP Top 10 for Agentic Applications and NIST AI RMF are free, public, and the floor before any agent touches customer data, payments, tools, or production code.
+OWASP Top 10 for Agentic Applications and the NIST AI Risk Management Framework are free, public, and the floor before any agent touches customer data, payments, tools, or production code.

 No AI agent should reach real users without testing.
 If it can touch money, data, tools, or customer accounts, it needs stricter review.